About the Zoo

 In 2019, Alexandra Park Zoo was also awarded a Tripadvisor Certificate of Excellence and is one of the regions most popular attractions.

-Alexandra Park Zoo is also very proud to announce that we have been named as Tripadvisor 2020 Travellers' Choice Winners, meaning the zoo has been rated as one of the top 10 per cent places in the world to visit!
+Alexandra Park Zoo is very proud to have been named as Tripadvisor 2020 Travellers' Choice Winners, meaning the zoo has been rated as one of the top 10 per cent places in the world to visit!